qazwart/tnl/README.md

 ## Copyright

-CopyriCopyright &copy; 2014 by the author, David Weintraub.
+Copyright &copy; 2014 by the author, David Weintraub.
 All rights reserved.
 This program is covered by the open source BMAB license.

 The BMAB (Buy me a beer) license allows you to use all code for whatever reason you want with these three caveats: